Carlos-Montero/TFG_CORD/M-CORD Installation.md

   - Helm v2.10.0

 It is possible to deploy all the helm charts that uses M-CORD separetely.
-But, in order to do it simple, exists an script to do it automatically:
+But, in order to do it simple, exists a script to do it automatically:

 ### Installation of M-CORD profile with the convenience script